Environmental Education

 Connecting children and adults to the wonders of nature

 The Arboretum Foundation provides important funding for the UW Botanic Gardens Environmental Education Program at the Arboretum.
-The program connects children and adults to nature and teaches them about the vital role that plants, forests, and wetlands play in our environment.
+Each year, this program connects more than 7,000 children and adults to nature and teaches them about the vital role that plants, forests, and wetlands play in our environment.
 Your support helps us provide broad access to unique, experiential nature education—from the Fiddleheads Forest preschoolers, who build their confidence and resilience in a magical setting among the trees, to our elementary school scientists, who use the Arboretum’s 230 acres as an ever-changing outdoor classroom.

 Scholarship and bus funds: Funding from the Arboretum Foundation enables UW Botanic Gardens to maintain low program costs for school field trips.
 We also provide financial assistance to students in the National School Lunch Program and schools from underserved communities.
 Scholarship and transportation funds make the Arboretum’s acclaimed field-trip program accessible to all.